Hershey's Chocolate World: History

 Hershey's Chocolate World was built as a replacement of the Hershey chocolate plant tour, which had reached its capacity and no longer was able to handle the large numbers of visitors per year.
 The facility opened on June 30, 1973, and took inspiration from World's Fair pavilions.
 Through its first year of operations, Chocolate World had over 1.4 million visitors.
-In its first thirteen years of operation, the visitor's center received 20 million visitors.
+In its first thirteen years of operation, the visitor center received 20 million visitors.

 A $4.5 million update to the chocolate-making tour ride opened in 1988, featuring a curious robot for a host named CP-1.
 It was phased out within a year.
 In the mid-1990s, the ride saw numerous revisions on a small scale, including the removal of several show elements.
 The last renovation occurred in early 2016 when several scenes in the chocolate tour ride were replaced.
 Today, there are still portions of the ride that have changed very little from the 1978 updated version, including the sorting and cleaning, roll refining, milling, and chocolate conching scenes.

 The building features brownstone quarried out of the neighboring town of Hummelstown.
 In 2014, the retail area received major renovations as well as a new entrance and queue area for Hershey's Chocolate Tour.

 Following the June 3, 2014 opening of its Paradise, Nevada location, Hershey then rebranded all other visitor centers worldwide under the Hershey's Chocolate World name.
 In July 2016, it was announced that Hershey's Chocolate World would expand to a new location in Times Square, New York City, and open in late 2017.

 In 2022, it was announced that the 4D Chocolate movie would close to make way for "a better experience" This new attraction would be revealed as "Hershey's Great Candy Expedition", which was added as a part of Chocolate World's 50th anniversary.